bobdub/playing-with-codex/README.md

 node dist/index.js docs --format summary
 ```

-- The CLI accepts one or more files/directories and produces either JSON or a plain-text summary.
+- The CLI accepts one or more files/directories and produces either JSON, a knowledge index, or a plain-text summary.
 - Use `--symbol` to filter the compiled output by a specific |Ψ symbol (e.g. `--symbol Ψ_Network`).
+- Use `--format index --out docs/knowledge-index.json` (or `npm run build:index`) to regenerate the searchable index artifact.
 - Run `npm run check` to execute the build, produce a summary across `docs/`, and validate the regression guard for `Ψ_Network` statements.

 ## Current Plan Status